sswam/allemande/doc/README-allemande.md

 Our flagship product is an innovative multi-player chat app called <A href="https://chat.allemande.ai">Ally Chat</A>, based on a powerful open-source AI toolkit.

+## Quickstart

+Contact the developer for access, and check out [./intro_basic.md](the Quick Start Guide) to get started.

+We also have [./intro.md](a longer guide), which the AIs can use to help you learn.a longer guide, which the AIs can use to help you learn.

 ## Ally Chat

 Ally Chat is a chat system of many multiples: